 The interviewer then attempted to make contact with each household.
 In the main sample they attempted to interview all adults (up to a maximum of ten) and up to two children aged 0-15 (see Section 1.2).
 At child boost sample households, interviewers first screened for children aged 0-15.
-In those households where children were present up to two children were selected for interview.
-Interviewers sought the consent of the parent and the child before the interview.
+In households where children were present up to two children were randomly selected for interview.
+Interviewers obtained the verbal consent of both the parent/guardian and the child before commencing the interview.
 At Health Board boost sample households interviewers attempted to interview a maximum of ten adults at selected households.
+Children were not eligible for interview at Health Board boost addresses.